 If there is one thing that can be said for certain about the Internet Age, it is that it has given rise to a whole new level of players in the game of entrepreneurship.
 Online access and web connections that are almost universal have allowed people all over the globe to open online stores that can operate at a highly successful level.
-Whether we are talking about individual wedding sites or a site selling occasion dresses like those seen on this site, the Internet offers sellers the chance to connect with interested buyers from all over the globe.
+Whether we are talking about individual wedding sites or a site selling occasion dresses like those seen on the Internet offers sellers the chance to connect with interested buyers from all over the globe.
 You could be selling physical products or ideas, either way the market potential is huge.

 Of course, one of the problems with an article offering advice to those who run online stores is that each store will be different.
 Some operators have little or no stock on hand, while some retain a certain volume so it is ready for shipment.
 If you run an online store which sells goods you produce, your needs will be different than if you were acting simply as a retailer, or middle man, for other people's products.